 The IRS begins updating its systems for acceptance of electronic returns in the fall before tax season opens.
-Usually, this happens between September and October of the previous year.
-They plan ahead to allow adequate time to program and test the upcoming year tax processing systems.
+The final changes usually happen around late December.
+They plan ahead to allow adequate time to program and test the upcoming year’s tax processing systems.

 If you filed your taxes early and checked your refund status.
 You may have possibly received this message.

-Congratulations, your tax return was selected for processing before the official opening date, the IRS only accepts a small number of tax returns as a part of the “Controlled Release Testing” to make sure their systems are up in running smoothly and ready to go for the season.
+Congratulations, your tax return was selected for processing before the official opening date, the IRS only accepts a small number of tax returns as a part of the “Controlled Release Testing” or “HUB Testing” to make sure their systems are up in running smoothly and ready to go for the season.

-What is an IRS Controlled Release or Test Batch?
+What is an IRS HUB Testing or Test Batch?

-Every tax season about a week in advanced the IRS routinely runs a Controlled Release Process(“test batch”) from various efile providers (including free online efile services) every year to test their systems.
+Every tax season about a week in advance the IRS routinely runs a Controlled Release Process(“test batch”) from various e-file providers (including free online e-file services) every year to test their systems.
 A small number of e-filed tax returns may be transmitted to the IRS, and taxpayers may see real acknowledgments and rejects as a result.
-The income tax returns included in this testing procedure are randomly selected from “batches” of completed tax returns that are queued for transmission for the official opening date January 29th when the general efile processing begins.
-This testing period DOES include not only the acceptance of these tax returns via efile but also the processing of the returns including the issuing of any tax refunds.
+The income tax returns included in this testing procedure are randomly selected from “batches” of completed tax returns that are queued for transmission for the official opening date of January 23, 2023, when the general e-file processing begins.
+This testing period DOES include not only the acceptance of these tax returns via e-file but also the processing of the returns including the issuing of any tax refunds.

 Based on previous years we have seen test batch returns actually receive their tax refunds usually in the first batch of deposits as long as they filed an accurate and honest return that had no processing issues.